Do You Have Tooth Sensitivity or Bleeding After Brushing? Receding Gums May Be to Blame

 The treatment does more than create a more pleasing smile.
 Adding gum tissue decreases tooth sensitivity when you consume hot or cold food items.
 It can also reduce bleeding and discomfort while brushing your teeth.
 Finally, restoring your gums helps to protect your teeth from bacteria that cause tooth rot.

 If your recession needs intervention, then periodontal surgery may be performed to correct it.
 This keeps your teeth healthy, preventing further recession and bone loss.
-At Lakeshore Dental Specialists, our doctors are trained in the latest techniques for diagnosing and treating gum recession.
+At Lakeshore Dental Specialists, we strive to provide you with the best gingival recession treatment Detroit has to offer.
+That's why our doctors are trained in the latest techniques for diagnosing and treating gum recession.
 Several treatment options are available to fix receding gums, such as:

 This is considered the gold standard for treating gingival recession.
 A sub-epithelial graft is suitable when only one or a few teeth are affected by gum loss.
 After numbing the site, our dentists harvest a small piece of connective tissue from the roof of your mouth.
 Next, they position the harvested tissue on your exposed root and suture it in place.